George Brown (British Labour politician): Foreign Secretary

+Move to Foreign Office

 Brown was reshuffled to become Foreign Secretary in August 1966, a job he coveted.
 He was considered by some of his Cabinet colleagues not to have 'precisely the right temperament for the Foreign Office'.
 This decision had implications for the government's stance on the European Economic Community as Brown had always favoured entry.
 Wilson had been sceptical, but not opposed outright, to joining but Brown persuaded him and the rest of the Labour Party to support an application.
 In May 1967 it was announced that Britain had made its second application to join.
 Like the first, it was vetoed by Charles de Gaulle.

 Brown's drinking became more pronounced as he became depressed by his loss of face in July 1966.
 His reaction to his depression was to launch vituperative attacks, for example at the son of newspaper proprietor Cecil King in October 1967.
 In 1968, he publicly insulted the wife of the British ambassador to France, Sir Patrick Reilly, at a dinner party at the French embassy in London, and later ended the ambassador's career over personal differences.
 After Wilson was told of the incident with King, Brown came round and told Wilson that he had just had a terrible row with his wife and could not continue in Government.
 More and more people were becoming aware of Brown's alcoholism, and Private Eye magazine managed to hint at the scandal with a parody of a memo titled "Brown: F.O.
 Acts".
 The memo gave translations into various languages for the words tired, overwrought, expansive, overworked, colourful and emotional, and coined the phrase "tired and emotional" as a euphemism for 'drunk'.
+A number of anecdotes recounting stories of his drunkenness circulated.
+The most well known was that, while drunk attending a formal function in Peru, he supposedly asked the Archbishop of Lima to dance with him, mistaking the Archbishop for a woman and not realising that the Peruvian national anthem was being played.
+The story is likely to be untrue as Brown did not visit South America during his term.

 Brown, indeed, once boasted that "Many members of parliament drink and womanise – now, I've never womanised"; which was almost certainly true.
 There was never a whisper about his sex-life during his career.

-Rumoured Archbishop of Lima incident

-During his time and subsequently, a story circulated that Brown had embarrassed himself while drunk at an official reception in South America, an anecdote attributed to Lord Chalfont by The Times in early 2020.
-Brown was said to have lumbered over to a tall, elegant vision in red, and requested the honour of the next dance, to be told, "I will not dance with you for three reasons.
-The first is that you are drunk.
-The second is that the band is not playing a waltz, but the Peruvian national anthem.
-The final reason is that I am the Cardinal Archbishop of Lima."

-The story is unsubstantiated as Brown did not visit South America during his term.